 LIENS.
 The interest of the Landlord shall not be subject to liens for improvements made by the Tenant as provided in Section 713.10, Florida Statutes.
 Tenant shall notify all parties performing work on the Premises, at Tenant’s request, that the Lease does not allow any liens to attach to Landlord’s interest.

 APPROVAL CONTINGENCY.
-If Tenant must be approved by an association that governs the Premises, the Lease is conditioned upon approval of Tenant by the association.
+If Tenant must be approved by an association that governs the Premises, Landlord and Tenant agree that the Lease is contingent upon approval of Tenant by the association.
 Any application fee required by an association shall be paid by Landlord Tenant.
-If such approval is not obtained prior to commencement of Lease Term, either party may terminate the Lease by written notice to the other given at any time prior to approval by the association, and if the Lease is terminated, Tenant shall receive return of deposits specified in Article V, if made.
+If such approval is not obtained prior to commencement of Lease Term, either party may terminate the Lease by written notice to the other given at any time prior to approval by the association, and if the Lease is terminated, Tenant shall receive return of deposits specified in Article VI, if made.
 If the Lease is not terminated, rent shall abate until the approval is obtained from the association.
 Tenant agrees to use due diligence in applying for association approval and to comply with the requirements for obtaining approval.
 Landlord Tenant shall pay the security deposit required by the association, if applicable.

 RENEWAL/EXTENSION.
 The Lease can be renewed or extended only by a written agreement signed by both Landlord and Tenant, but the term of a renewal or extension together with the original Lease Term may not exceed one (1) year.
 A new lease is required for each year.

 LEAD-BASED PAINT.
-Check and complete Exhibit A (Lead Warning Statement - when used in this article, the term Lessor refers to Landlord and the term Lessee refers to Tenant)if the dwelling was built before January 1, 1978.
+Check and complete Exhibit A, the Lead Warning Statement, if the dwelling was built before January 1, 1978 (the term Lessor refers to Landlord and the term Lessee refers to Tenant when used in the Exhibit).

 KEYS AND LOCKS.
 Landlord shall furnish Tenant: